trixing/venus.dbus-twc3/README.md

 local network and creates a dbus device for an AC charging station.

-The charging station will only show up in the GX remote control window as no visualization is provided by Victron in the VRM portal.
+The charging station will only show up properly in the GX remote control window as no visualization is provided by Victron in the VRM portal.

+To still show the status the driver creates a secondary temperature device which is used to communiate the state of the wallbox.

+There is no control logic part of this driver.
+This is just providing the data on the dbus.

 ## Installation (Supervise)